-- 1. The fishery is of great and growing economic importance to Canada and the United States and, on this basis alone, deserves the serious consideration of the Commission. - 2.
+- 1. The fishery is of great and growing economic importance to Canada and the United States and, on this basis alone, deserves the serious consideration of the Commis-sion. - 2.
 This fishery offers an unusual opportunity for collecting the data on parameters required to demonstrate the need for and to test the effect of any regulation, provided sufficient effort is put into the preliminary research. - 3.
 The rate of growth of sea scallops in relation to the likely mortality rate in the Georges Bank area seems to be so high in and above the present selection range of the gear that postponing the age of first capture is likely to increase the yield.
-Age determinations should continue as recommended in Appendix III, Serial No. 517, Document No. 2, since the growth rates may vary considerably from area to area or from year to year. - Data on mortality rates are now insufficient to permit us to predict the order of magnitude of the possible increase in yield. - 4.
-The present measures of effort may not be fully satisfactory to permit calculation of reliable indices of abundance, which are of central importance to population analysis. - on size distribution of the catch which would result from increasing the ring size.
+Age determinations should continue as recommended in Appendix III, Serial No. 517, Document No. 2, since the growth rates may vary considerably from area to area or from year to year.

+Data on mortality rates are now insufficient to permit us to predict the order of magnitude of the possible increase in yield.